Brighton & Hove Albion W.F.C.: The Tony Bloom years

-In 2015, the club set a five-year plan to reach the FA WSL 1 and UEFA Women's Champions League qualification.
-That season they missed promotion to the FA WSL 2 though by finishing runners-up to Portsmouth.
-In 2015–16 they won the Southern Division and the following play-off against Northern Champions Sporting Club Albion.
-Following the play-off victory, their promotion to the FA WSL 2 was confirmed.
+Eleven years later, the club set out a five-year plan to reach the top of the WSL and UEFA Women's Champions League qualification.
+In the 2014–15 season, the team missed out on promotion to WSL 2 by finishing runners-up to Portsmouth but came back stronger the following season to become champions of Premier Southern Division and setup a National Premier Play-off final against Premier Northern Division winners Sporting Club Albion.
+Following the club's victory in the play-offs, Albion's promotion to the FA WSL 2 was confirmed.